-- 1. Parents are expected to insure that their children attend school. - 2.
-Parents shall inform the school of absences no later than 9 a.m. the day after an absence. - 3.
+- 1. Parents are expected to ensure that their children attend school. - 2.
+Parents shall inform the school of absences no later than 10:00 a.m. the day after an absence. - 3.
 Parents should help their children in completing their make-up work. - 4.
 Parents should schedule student appointments outside the school day to minimize the impact of his/her absence on attendance. - 5.
-Frequent illness-related excuses may require an Appointment Notification from the medical provider after three consecutive days. - a.
-Attendance Letter: Appointment Notification letter. - 6.
-Frequent tardies (3 tardies equal 1 unexcused absence per quarter) will be addressed in relation to absences. - a.
-Attendance Letter T-Tardy Notification letter.
+Frequent illness-related excuses may require an Appointment Notification from the medical provider after three consecutive days.
+A doctor's note may be required to excuse an absence. - 6.
+Frequent tardies (3 tardies equal 1 unexcused absence per quarter) will be addressed in relation to absences.